pebreo/pebreo.github.io/midgame/part1-ose.md

 The high cost of essential resources like farming equipment, housing materials, and seeds creates a barrier to self-sufficiency for many.
 Open-source models, currently used in software development, offer a novel solution.
 By sharing designs and blueprints freely, individuals and communities can manufacture their own tools and shelters at a significantly lower cost.
 Now, combine this with the inevitable robotic labor and affordable housing, food, and other basic necessities become much more affordable to all.

 Also, this fosters a collaborative environment where communities can pool resources and knowledge, empowering them to become more self-reliant.
 Open-source farming equipment, for instance, would revolutionize agriculture in developing countries, making food production more accessible.

+## Success story of open-source

+Linux wasn't an overnight success story.
+It's a testament to the power of collaboration, a project with roots that burrow back to the 1980s.
+Back then, Richard Stallman, a visionary hacker, embarked on the GNU Project.
+His audacious goal?
+To create a free and open-source operating system, a rebellion against the proprietary giants that ruled the roost.
+The GNU Project became a breeding ground for essential tools and utilities, the building blocks of a revolutionary OS.
+But there was a missing piece, the heart of the beast – the kernel.

+Fast forward to 1991, and enter Linus Torvalds, a Finnish student who wasn't following the script.
+He wasn't consumed by building the next big thing; he just wanted a free Unix-like kernel for his own machine.
+What he created, however, resonated with a global audience.
+The magic of Linux lay in its open-source nature.
+Unlike its closed counterparts, it wasn't a walled garden.
+Anyone could tinker, modify, and distribute the kernel freely.
+This unleashed a global army of developers, a beautiful example of what Epstein, in his book "Range," calls the benefits of embracing multiple paths.
+Each contributor brought a unique perspective, and Linux evolved into a powerful, versatile OS.

+Today, Linux dominates the server landscape, the invisible engine powering everything from routers to supercomputers.
+It even lurks beneath the hood of Android smartphones, a testament to its adaptability.
+But the desktop world proved to be a trickier terrain.
+For newbies, Linux can feel less intuitive than Windows or macOS.
+Installation can be a maze, configuration a cryptic language.
+Software availability can be a sticking point too, with creative apps and games sometimes requiring workarounds or sacrifices.
+Hardware compatibility can also be a gamble, with some components playing nice with Linux and others throwing up tantrums.

+Then there's the question of fragmentation.
+The Linux world boasts a dazzling array of distributions, each catering to specific needs.
+This is a double-edged sword.
+While it offers incredible flexibility, it can overwhelm beginners trying to navigate the labyrinth and find the right "flavor" of Linux.
+Gamers might also find themselves on the outside looking in, as Linux often struggles with game compatibility and performance compared to Windows.

+But here's the thing: the Linux story is far from over.
+The community is a hotbed of innovation.
+Distributions are becoming more user-friendly, the software landscape is diversifying, and hardware compatibility is steadily improving.
+While it might not be the perfect fit for everyone, Linux remains a powerful, free alternative with a passionate community that thrives on the beautiful messiness of open-source collaboration.
+It's a reminder, as Epstein argues, that the most transformative ideas often emerge from the fringes, from those willing to embrace the unexpected and forge their own path.

+## You cant make money on open-source

+... is the common criticism.

 ## Why it would work